 Jacky is the first person you will talk to when you contact CAVA.
 She handles initial queries, provides IT, database and website support and keeps us all organised.
 Before joining CAVA, Jacky worked in adult community education, and is experienced in working with quality systems in other educational organisations, notably the National Extension College.

-Jacky is a qualified IT tutor and an examiner for ICT IGCSE and A-level Applied ICT.
+Jacky is a qualified IT tutor and an examiner for ICT IGCSE.
 She enjoys hill walking when she can escape for the weekend and regular local walks with her labradoodle.

 Assistant Quality and Development Officer